gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 And don't be afraid to write down instructions to yourself.
 Referring to instructions as you go will help ensure you build good habits.
 And having those intentions written down will help you stay accountable to your initial goals.

+[Learn more about skill practice.][skill]

-If you do race practice, try a count-up timer instead of a count-down timer.
+If you do any race practice, try a count-up timer instead of a count-down timer.

 [Read more about working with a count-up timer.][timer]